namhyung/uftrace/doc/uftrace-record.md

 :   Automatically record arguments and return values of known functions.
     These are usually functions in standard (C language or system) libraries but if debug info is available it includes functions in the user program.
+    You must compile the target program with debug info (using -g option).

 \--num-thread=*NUM*
 :   Use NUM threads to record trace data.
 Default is 1/4 of online CPUs (but